 Hackett indicates that China’s best bet is to meet the rising demand for goods in its own domestic market.
 It excels in low-skill manufacturing work, making products developed elsewhere and shipped out for Western consumption.
 To stay competitive and maintain growth in the face of its eroding cost competitiveness, China must modernize and spur innovation in its manufacturing industries.

-Reshoring is an efficient way to reduce imports, increase exports and regain manufacturing jobs in the U.S., according to Harry Moser, Founder and President of the Reshoring Initiative, and perhaps the No. 1 evangelist for the nearshoring movement.
-He confirmed that it's also the fastest and most efficient way to strengthen the U.S. economy.
+Reshoring, Moser says, is an efficient way to reduce imports, increase exports and regain manufacturing jobs in the United States.
+It's also the fastest and most efficient way to strengthen the U.S. economy.